Home Infusion Course For Pharmacists And Pharmacy Technicians

 PRE-REQUISITE KNOWLEDGE REQUIREMENTS

 If you haven’t guessed it, it’s knowledge of sterile compounding.
 The goal is to be able to quickly integrate into the workflow.
-The compounding course PLUS the home infusion guide you receive for FREE (also available for purchase separately) when you sign up for the online compounding course will prepare you for this role regardless of whether you’re a Pharmacist or a Pharmacy Tech.
+The compounding course (optional) PLUS the home infusion guide you receive when you sign up for this course will prepare you for this role regardless of whether you’re a Pharmacist or a Pharmacy Tech.
 You’ll know what to expect and be more knowledgeable than the average applicant.

 Information from the home infusion guide and the sterile compounding course will enhance your skillset and give you insider knowledge of the sterile compounding world.